LLNL/LEAP/README.md

 # LivermorE AI Projector for Computed Tomography (LEAP)
-This is a C/C++/CUDA library of 3D tomographic projectors (forward and back projection) implemented for both multi-GPU and multi-core CPU.
-We provide bindings to PyTorch to achieve differentiable forward and backward projectors for AI/ML-driven Computed Tomography (CT) applications.
+This is a C++/CUDA library of 3D tomographic algorithms with a Python interface.
+The projectors (forward and back projection) are implemented for both multi-GPU and multi-core CPU and we provide bindings to PyTorch to achieve differentiable forward and backward projectors for AI/ML-driven Computed Tomography (CT) applications.

 <p align="center">
   <img src=https://github.com/LLNL/LEAP/blob/main/documentation/LEAPoverview.png>